 Yesterday in Seattle something unearthly happened.
 The sun shone.
-The sun and it's strength was completely unexpected, so much so that I got a very attractive sunburn on my nose.
+The sun and its strength were completely unexpected, so much so that I got a very unattractive sunburn on my nose.
 This was extremely displeasing to me.
 My family lives in Canada, where it is super cold.
 I am always trying to convince them to move to the Pacific Northwest.
 I like to taunt them with days like this.

-With all this sun, we (husband + me + dog) went to a picnic potluck party in the park.
+With all this sun, Brent, Ody, and I went to a picnic potluck party in the park.
 Try saying that fast 10 times.
 In preparation for this picnic, I tried to make macarons, which failed, followed by macaroons, which also failed.
 After spending a great deal of time in the kitchen, I got really mad and threw them both against the wall.
 I was annoyed, my husband was scared, my dog was excited.
 In the end, we all laughed.
 So instead of bringing French pastries, we brought veggie dogs.
 And, I also threw out that super horrible baking book which leads me to fail every time.

 With all this nice weather around here and talk of my family, I decided to make a familiar snack - poutine.
-Poutine is a totally authentic Canadian dish.
-It originated in the French speaking province of Quebec.
+Poutine is an authentically Canadian dish.
+It originated in the French-speaking province of Quebec.
 Poutine is made by taking french fries, sprinkling them with cheese curds, and drizzling gravy over the top.
 It is a magical combination.
 If you are looking for another authentic Canadian dish, go here.

 makes 4 servings